fal-works/hlc-compiler/README.md

 #### `--copyRuntimeFiles`

 Copies files that are required at runtime (such as dynamic linked libraries) to output directory.

 Not set at default.

 #### `--exFile [path]`

 Additional file to be passed to `gcc` (for instance you might have to pass `dbghelp.dll`).

-Can be multiple.
+Can be specified multiple times.
 Not copied even if `--copyRuntimeFiles` is set.

 #### `--runtime [path]`

 Additional file or directory that should be copied if `--copyRuntimeFiles` is specified.

 The path should be either absolute or relative from the current working directory.

-Can be multiple.
+Can be specified multiple times.
 No effect on compilation.

 #### `--saveCmd [path]`

 File path where `gcc` command line should be saved (as batch file on Windows, shell command file on Mac).

 Not set (= does not save) at default.

-If `--saveCmd` is given without argument value, the file path defaults to `./compile-hlc.bat` or `./compile-hlc.command` in the current directory.
+If `--saveCmd` is given without any argument value, the file path defaults to `./compile-hlc.bat` or `./compile-hlc.command` in the current directory.

 #### `--relative`